An Introduction to Quantum Computing, Without the Physics: Black-box search: Grover's algorithm

-Note that the initial coefficients are real numbers.
-Since the steps below will map real numbers to real numbers, we only need to consider real numbers through the course of the algorithm.
+where $\alpha_{\vj} = \frac{1}{\sqrt{2^n}}$.
+Thus, the initial coefficients $\alpha_{\vj}$ of the state $\ket{\psi}$ are real numbers.
+Since all the other steps of the algorithm will map real numbers to real numbers, we only need to consider real numbers through the course of the algorithm.